-Eric Ross, M.S., CCC/SLP MT/BC is a speech-language pathology clinical fellow and board certified music therapist.
+Eric Ross, M.S., CCC/SLP MT/BC is a certified and licensed speech-language pathologist and board certified music therapist.
 He received his B.A. in Music Therapy from Montclair State University, and his M.S. in Speech, Language, and Learning from Northwestern University.

 As a graduate student, Eric has worked with children with a variety of communication needs from birth through school age.
 He has provided diagnostic and therapeutic intervention to children in areas of articulation, fluency, childhood apraxia of speech, expressive/receptive language delay, augmentative and alternative communication, cognition, and social language.

 Through all of his work experiences Eric works through family-based and play-based therapeutic model.
 With his previous training as a music therapist, Eric seeks to make therapy meaningful to his clients by integrating opportunities for creative creative expression and exploration.

 Initially a drama specialist for his first summer with Camp 1 in a 100, the following summer Eric helped develop the camp’s cooking program as “Chef Eric” where he provided support and therapeutic intervention to children with social language differences within a summer camp setting.